krishkhimasia/Systems_Prog_Lab_Spr_23/Common UNIX Commands Ex/soln.md

     If you create a file, its link count is 1 by default.

     If you create a directory "xyz", the default link count of it is 2.
-The extra count is because for every directory created, a link gets created in the parent directory to point to this new directory.
+One is the link to itself, `.` and the other is to the parent directory, ..`

 ```bash
 $ mkdir xyz